 Highlights of Anita's work as a composer and performer include the premiere of her virtuosic solo piano piece “Urban Movement” at the Central Conservatory of Music, Beijing, as well as a performance/discussion event featuring her compositions at the 2019 Ottawa Inter-national Chamber Music Festival. m

 Besides her own performances, several ensembles have interpreted her music, including the Cecilia String Quar-

 tet (“Nocturne for Strings”) and the Harmonia Choir (“Worlds Apart”).
 Her compositional output includes music for orchestra, choir, chamber groups, and solo piano.

-This year, Anita recorded a CD of her recent compositions as a fourth-year project toward her Bachelor of Music degree.
-The recording centers around her four-movement cello sonata “Escape,” for which she is joined by pianist Nicole Presentey.
+Last year, Anita recorded a CD of her recent compositions as a fourth-year undergraduate project.
+The recording features her four-movement cello sonata “Escape,” for which she is joined by pianist Nicole Presentey.
 The CD also includes Anita’s performances of her solo piano works “Directions” and ”Urban Movement.”
-Since its release in late May (2019), the CD has been made available both in local Ottawa music stores and on Bandcamp.
+Since its release in May 2019, the CD has been made available both in local Ottawa music stores and on Bandcamp.

 Although Anita's musical pursuits center around composition, her accomplishments as a classical pianist and cellist are numerous.
 Anita holds ARCT diplomas of the Royal Conservatory of Music in both instruments, and has given solo recitals across Ontario as well as soloist appearances with orchestras such as l'Orchestre classique de Montréal, the National Academy Orchestra, the Lancaster Symphony, and the Frost Symphony Orchestra.